amaurote/NodeGraphControl/README.md

 * (21.2.21) 'F' key focuses view to selection
 * (21.2.21) Space key now resets view position
 * (22.2.21) Added feature to optionally pair types with colors in which wires and sockets will be drown
 * (22.2.21) Added experimental wire style appearance properties
+* (24.2.21) Wires can be handled directly by dragging.

 ## UI controls